 The standard and model plans are available in English and will be available in Spanish in the coming days.
 Employers are required to provide a copy of the adopted airborne infectious disease exposure prevention plan and post the same in a visible and prominent location within each worksite.
 Templates and resources are available below.

 DOL will be sharing more details about this law in the near future.
-Please check this website for updates and direct general inquiries to [email protected].
+Please check this website for updates.